List of Artemis Fowl characters: Leon Abbot

 Leon Abbot emerges as the primary antagonist in Artemis Fowl: The Lost Colony.
 Described as a demon opposing the time-spell during the battle of Taillte, he disrupts a circle of warlocks engaged in a spellcasting ritual.
 Abbot adopts the demon name N'zall, translating to "little horn" in ancient demon language, which reflects his resentment toward older demons.
 However, he prefers the moniker "Leon Abbot," derived from a character in the book Lady Heatherington Smythe's Hedgerow, whom he admires.

-While Holly speculates that Abbot suffers from acquired situational narcissism, author Eoin Colfer portrays him as "psychopathic" in "The Time Paradox."
+While Holly speculates that Abbot has acquired situational narcissism, author Eoin Colfer portrays him as "psychopathic" in "The Time Paradox."
 To prevent him from causing harm, Abbot's consciousness is transferred to a guinea pig in Artemis Fowl: The Lost Colony.

 Amorphobots

 In "Artemis Fowl: The Atlantis Complex," the Amorphobots are introduced as gelatinous robots crafted by Foaly for a Mars probe mission.
 However, Turnball Root seizes control of these robots, repurposing them to reroute the probe back to Earth.
 His aim is to orchestrate a prison escape, leveraging the Amorphobots' capabilities for his rescue mission.